Effective from: September 2020 Reviewed annually

 Correct formation of lowercase letters, correct formation for uppercase letters, all lowercase letters starting with an upstroke (more able), flicks on appropriate letters.

-Ability to write in a consistent size, in a neat, joined hand using ascenders above and descenders below the line.
+Ability to write in a consistent size, in a neat, (joined- more able) hand using ascenders above and descenders below the line.

 Health and Safety